 Set up triggering conditions for a scheduled alert

-A basic conditional alert is triggered when the number of events in the results of a scheduled search meet a simple alerting condition (for example, a basic conditional alert can be triggered when the number of events returned by its search are greater than, less than, or equal to a number that you provide).
+A basic conditional alert triggers when the number of events in the results of a scheduled search meet a simple alerting condition (for example, a basic conditional alert can be triggered when the number of events returned by its search are greater than, less than, or equal to a number that you provide).

 Define a basic conditional alert

-- Note: If you are defining or updating your alert at Manager > Searches and reports you can additionally select rises by and drops by for comparison operations.
+- Note: If you are defining or updating your alert at Settings > Searches and reports you can additionally select rises by and drops by for comparison operations.
 These operations compare the results of the current run of the search against the results returned by the last run of the search.
 Rises by and drops by are not available for alerts based on real-time searches.)

 3. In the field adjacent to the comparison operation list, enter an integer to complete the basic conditional alert.
 This integer represents a number of events.

-The alert is triggered if the results for a scheduled run of the search meet or exceed the set condition.
+The alert triggers if the results for a scheduled run of the search meet or exceed the set condition.
 For example, you can set up an alert for a scheduled search that sends out a notification if the number of results returned by the search is less than a threshold of 10 results.

 Note: Basic conditional alerts work differently for scheduled searches (which use a historical, scheduled search) and rolling-window alerts (which use a real-time search with a rolling time window of a specified width).

-When you define a rolling-window alert as a basic conditional alert, the alert is triggered when the set condition occurs within the rolling time window of the search.
+When you define a rolling-window alert as a basic conditional alert, the alert triggers when the set condition occurs within the rolling time window of the search.
 For example, you could have a rolling-window alert that triggers the moment that the rolling 60 second window for the search has 5 or more results all at the same time.

 Define an advanced conditional alert

 In an advanced conditional alert, you define a secondary conditional search that Splunk applies to the results of the scheduled search.
 If the secondary search returns any results, Splunk triggers the alert.
-This means that you need to use a secondary search that returns zero results when the alerting conditions are unmet.
+This means that you need to use a secondary search that returns zero results when the alerting conditions are not met.

 By basing your alert conditions on the result of a secondary conditional search, you can define specific conditions for triggering alerts and reduce the incidence of false positive alerts.